Amit Kothari

 Here’s what I see at 50 to 500 person companies.
 Engineering builds the AI feature.
 Product says “ship it.”
 Marketing announces it.
 And then… nobody owns it.

-If you want to dig into this for your company, my door is open.
+If you want to dig into this for your company, Blue Sheen handles work like this.

 Full-time AI product managers exist, but they’re expensive and hard to find.
 The talent market is brutal.
 Teaching your existing PMs the AI-specific skills takes time you might not have if you’re shipping AI features now.